HN2 Elastomer in Swift Current

 CLIENT CHALLENGE

-Prior installs with the HN1 elastomer led to positive run times for WCR.
-However, there was poor initial performance and inconsistency because of the variability of high swell rates.
+Prior installs with the HN1 elastomer led to positive run times in the area, however, there was poor initial performance and inconsistency because of the variability of high swell rates.
 A low-swelling HN2 elastomer has better optimization potential.
 Increasing initial production rates and preventing pump failures reduces OPEX costs and increase run time/production rates.
-WCR’s goal was to increase production, have longer run times, and prevent costly workovers.
-With significant historical operational data in the area, Lifting Solutions’ analysis had already begun on an elastomer formulation opportunity that would improve pump efficiency from day one, and remove ambiguity from pump sizing with a swell-resistant pump system offering.
+Our short- and long-term goals were to increase production, have longer run times, and prevent costly workovers.
+With significant historical operational data in the area, Lifting Solutions began work on an elastomer formulation that would improve pump efficiency from day one, and remove ambiguity from pump sizing with a swell-resistant pump system offering.

 THE LS SOLUTION